Here’s What Donald Trump Promised To Accomplish On His First Day As President

 - Third, a requirement that for every new federal regulation, two existing regulations must be eliminated.

-- Fourth, a 5-year-ban on White House and Congressional officials becoming lobbyists after they leave government service.
+- Fourth, a five-year ban on White House and Congressional officials becoming lobbyists after they leave government service.

 - Fifth, a lifetime ban on White House officials lobbying on behalf of a foreign government.